 Part 2: Continuous infinities

-Alright, this is where things get different from what you are used to in the past.
+Alright, this is where things get different from what you are used to with the earlier lessons of this how to fly a drone guide.
 Now you have to learn to apply what you have learned from both flying in the square perimeter and in a circle.

 Same thing – move along the perimeter of the infinity figure.
 The difference is, you don’t get to stop at the edges.
 After you reach the edge, you have to fly continuously and make the half-circle or ‘smooth’ turn at the edges using pitch, roll and yaw.